dblohm7/dblohm7.github.com/source/_posts/2016-01-11-bugs-from-hell-injected-third-party-code-plus-detours-equals-a-bad-time.markdown

 takes advantage of [hot-patch points](https://blogs.msdn.microsoft.com/oldnewthing/20110921-00/?p=9583) in Windows.
 If the target function begins with a `mov edi, edi` prolog, we use a hot-patch style hook instead of a trampoline hook.
-I am not going to go into detail about hot-patch hooks here -- the above Raymond Chen link contains enough details to answer your questions.
+I am not going to go into detail about hot-patch hooks here &mdash; the above Raymond Chen link contains enough details to answer your questions.
 For the purposes of this blog post, the important point is that Mozilla's code patches the `mov edi, edi`, so NVIDIA's Detours library would need to recognize and follow the `jmp`s that our code